 All over the place you will find magnificent trees and do not forget to look up once and a while!
 It can be breathtaking.

 Most flowers we have planted are there just to attract the hummingbirds and the forest produces a wide range of wild flowers itself.

 Not so easy to spot as but we have a few walking around, under which: howler monkeys, anteater, opossum, coati, ocelot and also the jaguarundi.
 It is always nice to meet one.

 Probably 99% of our clients will never see one, but we can assure you that they are there.
 Once and a while a snake visits our open-air restaurant in broad daylight!
 If you are so lucky to encounter one, we assure you that it is always a big surprise.

 After living so many years in Costa Rica we are surprised on a regular base by all the new insects we discover.
 Some have head lights or are silver- or gold colored.
 Your imagination is too small to picture the diversity, and that only in our little place.
-Just a few examples:
+Just one example: